Trail: Towpath

 A towpath is a road or path on the bank of a river, canal, or other inland waterway.
-The original purpose of a towpath was to allow a horse, or a team of human pullers, to tow a boat, often a barge.
+The original purpose of a towpath was to allow a horse or a team of human pullers to tow a boat, often a barge.
 They can be paved or unpaved and are popular with cyclists and walkers; some are suitable for equestrians.
 Equestrians have legal access to all towpaths in Scotland, and there is a campaign for similar rights in England and Wales.
 In snowy winters in the USA they are popular with cross-country skiers and snowmobile users.

-Most canals were owned by private companies in Britain, and the towpaths were deemed to be private, for the benefit of legitimate users of the canal.
+Most canals were owned by private companies in Britain, and the towpaths were deemed to be private for the benefit of legitimate users of the canal.
 The nationalisation of the canal system in 1948 did not result in the towpaths becoming public rights of way, and subsequent legislation, such as the Transport Act of 1968, which defined the government's obligations to the maintenance of the inland waterways for which it was now responsible, did not include any commitment to maintain towpaths for use by anyone.
-Ten years later British Waterways started to relax the rule that a permit was required to give access to a towpath, and began to encourage leisure usage by walkers, anglers and in some areas, cyclists.
-The British Waterways Act of 1995 still did not enshrine any right of public access, although it did encourage recreational access of all kinds to the network, although the steady development of the leisure use of the canals and the decline of commercial traffic had resulted in a general acceptance that towpaths are open to everyone, and not just boat users.
+Ten years later, British Waterways started to relax the rule that a permit was required to give access to a towpath and began to encourage leisure usage by walkers; anglers; and, in some areas, cyclists.
+The British Waterways Act 1995 still did not enshrine any right of public access although it encouraged recreational access of all kinds to the network.
+However, the steady development of the leisure use of the canals and the decline of commercial traffic had resulted in a general acceptance that towpaths are open to everyone, not just boat users.
 The concept of free access to towpaths is enshrined in the legislation which transferred responsibility for the English and Welsh canals from British Waterways to the Canal & River Trust in 2012.